rodeloescueta/naxos-1/SUPABASE_DB_SETUP.md

 3. **Sign In**
    - Navigate to the login page
-   - Sign in with your credentials
+   - Sign in with your admin credentials (email must be in the admin list)

 4. **Access the Admin Interface**
-   - After signing in, you'll be redirected to the Direct Admin page
+   - After signing in with an admin email, you'll be redirected to the Direct Admin page
    - You should be able to add, edit, and delete menu items

 ## Troubleshooting